lzh06550107/chrome-extension-boilerplate-vue3-vite/README.md

 - `popup` - Chrome 扩展的 [popup](https://developer.chrome.com/docs/extensions/reference/browserAction/)（manifest.json 中是 `action.default_popup`）
 - `side-panel` - Chrome 扩展的侧边面板 [sidepanel(Chrome 114+)](https://developer.chrome.com/docs/extensions/reference/sidePanel/)（manifest.json 中是 `side_panel.default_path`）

-## Community <a name="community"></a>

-To chat with other community members, you can join the [Discord](https://discord.gg/4ERQ6jgV9a) server.
-You can ask questions on that server, and you can also help others.

-Also, suggest new features or share any challenges you've faced while developing Chrome extensions!

 ## Reference <a name="reference"></a>

 - [Vite Plugin](https://vitejs.dev/guide/api-plugin.html)